LukasBures/olynthus/README.md

 ## Description

-Safeguard allows users to make informed decisions before signing transaction.
+Safeguard allows users to make informed decisions before signing a transaction.
 Users can understand the risks involved in a transaction such as phishing attacks, wallet drainers, rug pulls, malicious domains, and much more

 ## Vision

-### Product

-- What more dimensions of the product we can look at?
+- Product - What more dimensions of the product we can look at?

-### Tech

-- What part of the tech can we improve?
+- Tech - What part of the tech can we improve?

-### Coverage

-- What more cases does the product should handle/cover (example: more chains)?
+- Coverage - What more cases does the product should handle/cover (example: more chains)?

 ## Setup